maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ## Creating the Ignite Connection Manager

 Now that our cluster is running, we need a reliable way to connect to it from our Java application.
-Let's create an `IgniteConnectionService` class that will handle connection management, including initial setup, retry policies, and proper resource cleanup.
+Let's create a `ConnectService` class that will handle connection management, including initial setup, retry policies, and proper resource cleanup.

-Create a new file named `IgniteConnectionService.java` in the `src/main/java/com/example/transit/service` directory.
+Create a new file named `ConnectService.java` in the `src/main/java/com/example/transit/service` directory.

 >[!tip]
 >Create a new file in IntelliJ IDEA: